pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-03.md

 <small>“08.wazuh-delete.png”<small>

-This would be abuilt in Wazuh alert, we can see clearly the file in question.<br>
+This would be a built in Wazuh alert, we can see clearly the file in question.<br>

 #### ‹‹‹DATA DESTROYED›››